Transition to Clerkship Introduction

 Simulation in the Virtual Clinical Center (VCC)

-Week 1 will be similar to your Clinical Skills Workshops—your APM facilitator will be in the room.
-The difference is that 2 students will be in the room at the same time.
-This will be a formative assessment designed to help you determine your clinical skills/ patient care competency after the 7-week break for Step Prep.
+Week 1 will be like your Clinical Skills Workshops—your APM facilitator will be in the room.
+Two students will be in the room at the same time; one will perform the history and the other will perform the physical exam.
+You are encouraged to ask for feedback.
+During the LIC, you are responsible to ask for feedback regularly.
+This will be an opportunity to refresh your clinical skills/ patient care skills after the 7-week break for Step Prep.

 In Week 3, you will not have a preceptor in the exam room with you—tell your peer which skill you are working on and give each other feedback.
 There will be a group debrief with a preceptor after the encounter.